Certified Birth Doula, Childbirth International

 fiercely supporting pregnant people since 2012.

 Emily dreams of a world where every child is wanted, and every child is loved.
-Emily hopes that one day every parent will have the tools and structures they need to become the best version of themselves.
-Emily envisions a world where all choices are sacred and all people are treated with compassionate, patient-centered care.
+Emily hopes that one day every parent will have the tools and structures they need to become the best version of themselves & envisions a world where all choices are sacred and all people are treated with compassionate, patient-centered care.

 Emily has had one surgical abortion and two empowered cesareans.
 A three-time survivor of Hyperemesis gravidarum (HG), Emily knows how challenging and stressful pregnancy can be.

-As Fundraising Director for the International Cesarean Awareness Network, Emily works to improve maternal-child health by reducing preventable cesareans through education, supporting cesarean recovery, and advocating for vaginal birth after cesarean (VBAC).
+As Fundraising Director for the International Cesarean Awareness Network, Emily works to improve cesarean care and reduce the number of preventable cesareans.

 Emily has worked in abortion clinics, taught sex ed in public schools, knocked doors for countless elections.
-These days, Emily also parents two children, Leo and Valorie.
-Emily consults for Reproductive Justice workers in abortion clinics and feminist workplaces.
+These days, Emily also consults for Reproductive Justice workers in abortion clinics and feminist workplaces.
 Emily writes a column for ReproJobs, and has organized workers for unions in over 20 industries.